KishokG/Matter_CHIP/matter-teds-sync/README.md

 4. **`scripts/download-teds-csv.js`** / **`scripts/upload-to-sheets.js`** —
    optional single-table testers, driven entirely by env vars, for trying out a *new* table/URL before adding it to the config.
+5. **`analysis/TEDS_results.py`** (+ `analysis/sve_html_report.py`) — runs
+   after the sync step.
+Reads the raw results from the `1.6_SVE_Results` tab (populated by the sync step above) and a master test-case list, computes pass/fail/certification status per test case, writes the `1.5_Summary` and `Summary Changes` tabs back into that same sheet, and generates a standalone HTML report.
+This step is independent of the Node sync — it just expects the raw data tab to already be populated when it runs, which is why it comes right after in the same workflow.

 ## One-time setup